evangriffiths/homography-dl/README.md

 # Training a network for homography prediction

 A homography is a transformation relating two projections of a planar surface.
-It is a 3x3 matrix, H, that maps an image coordinates of a point on a plane to coordinates in another image.
-Since we are using homogeneous corrdinates, the scale of H doesn't matter, so a solutions requires finding (at least) four matching points.
+It is a 3x3 matrix, that maps an image coordinates of a point on a plane to coordinates in another image.
+Since we are using homogeneous corrdinates, its scale doesn't matter, so a solutions requires finding (at least) four matching points, to give eight equations for the eight unknowns.
 The homography can then be solved for using linear least squares.

 Traditional CV methods for doing this involve key point detection (e.g. SIFT) followed by correspondence matching (e.g. min distance + RANSAC).